Kalinga Magha: Invasion and Reign

 After the death of Parakramabahu I, who belonged to the Arya (or Pandya) branch, the country fall into the hands of foreign invaders both from Kalinga and Pandya dynasty.
 It is in this context of intense rivalry between Kalinga and Pandya dynasties, that Kalinga Magha, the "plague from Kalinga", (which was by then allied with the Chola dynasty) arrived in Lanka.

 Jetavanaramaya, one of the many massive stupas raided during Magha's reign.

 Kalinga Magha landed in Karainagar in 1215 AD with a large army of 24,000 Kerala and Tamil soldiers.
 He camped his soldiers in Karainagar and Vallipuram and brought the Jaffna principality under his control.
 Kalinga Magha then marched to Polonnaruwa, defeated Parakrama Pandyan II and ruled it for 21 years.
-He was expelled from Polonnaruwa in 1236 by a faction of Arya (Pandya) dynasty Sinhalese kings and withdrew to Jaffna with the Tamil throne which he ruled till 1255.
+He was expelled from Polonnaruwa in 1236 by a faction of Arya (Pandya) dynasty Sinhalese kings and withdrew to Jaffna with the Sinhalese throne which he ruled till 1255.